Atlas-OS/docs/docs/getting-started/reverting-atlas.md

 ### If you're still having problems...

-We're constantly improving Atlas, so although you're uninstalling now, we hope to see your problem solved in the future.
+We're constantly improving Atlas, so although you're uninstalling now, we hope to see your problem solved in the future. :slight_smile:

 Please consider reporting your problem on the [Atlas GitHub Issues](https://github.com/Atlas-OS/Atlas/issues) so we can fix it.
 Alternatively, give feedback in our GitHub Discussions or Discord, as mentioned earlier.